GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 Prompt injection is a risk where user input or external content manipulates the behavior of a Large Language Model.

-This topic covers direct and indirect prompt injection, jailbreaking, RAG-related risks, and basic mitigations such as input validation, least privilege, access control, monitoring, and human approval for high-risk actions.
+This topic covers direct and indirect prompt injection, jailbreaking, RAG-related risks and basic mitigations such as input validation, least privilege, access control, monitoring and human approval for high-risk actions.

 File: